Dentacoin Price Tops $0.0000 on Top Exchanges (DCN)

 - Kitty Inu (KITTY) traded up 1.9% against the dollar and now trades at $95.84 or 0.00338062 BTC.

 Dentacoin launched on July 1st, 2017.
 Dentacoin’s total supply is 7,283,485,741,241 tokens and its circulating supply is 588,105,296,887 tokens.
+The Reddit community for Dentacoin is https://reddit.com/r/dentacoin and the currency’s Github account can be viewed here.
 Dentacoin’s official Twitter account is @dentacoin and its Facebook page is accessible here.
-Dentacoin’s official website is www.dentacoin.com.
-The Reddit community for Dentacoin is https://reddit.com/r/dentacoin and the currency’s Github account can be viewed here.
+The official website for Dentacoin is www.dentacoin.com.

-It is usually not currently possible to purchase alternative cryptocurrencies such as Dentacoin directly using US dollars.
-Investors seeking to acquire Dentacoin should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Gemini, Changelly or GDAX.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Dentacoin using one of the aforementioned exchanges.
+It is usually not presently possible to purchase alternative cryptocurrencies such as Dentacoin directly using US dollars.
+Investors seeking to acquire Dentacoin should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as GDAX, Coinbase or Changelly.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Dentacoin using one of the exchanges listed above.

 Receive News & Updates for Dentacoin Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Dentacoin and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.